tomjoht/tomjoht.github.io/_posts/2018/2018-01-29-api-workshop-in-denver.md

 categories:
 - api-doc
 keywords:
 summary: "I'm giving a half-day API workshop in Denver on March 10, 2018.
-Topics in the workshop will include documenting reference API content, documenting non-reference topics, the OpenAPI specification and Swagger, and publishing tools for API docs."
+Topics in the workshop will include  reference API content (endpoints, parameters, requests, etc.), non-reference topics (status and error codes, rate limiting, getting started, sample apps), creating an OpenAPI specification and Swagger UI output, and publishing tools for API docs (from static site generators to hosted platforms designed for APIs)."
 bitlink: http://bit.ly/apiworkshopdenver
-published: false
 ---

+The event is sponsored by the [Rocky Mountain STC chapter](http://www.stcrmc.org/).
+You can learn more about the event here: [API Documentation Workshop](https://www.eventbrite.com/e/api-documentation-workshop-tickets-42621663543).

 The workshop will cover many of the topics from my [API doc course](http://idratherbewriting.com/learnapidoc/) Here's the workshop description.